2024 - The Year That The Wind Died

 Even Before 2024 Started

 Even before I could start to write about our misdemeanours in 2024, a couple of ijits decided to make fools of themselves right at the end of 2023!
-First off was Jarlath, normally a very saftey minded gentle sailor.
+First off was Jarlath, normally a very safety minded gentle sailor.
 So how then did Cha end up with a picture showing what looked like an attack by a giant Lough Neagh pike?

 IMG 20231223 WA0004

 He was sailing at Busted (rather appropriately) and landed a big jump about a mile out.
 This was what happened to his 94 Kode.
 In terms of getting back he 'just body dragged back in, 1 foot on the mast track initially and one in a strap'.
 Possibly a bit of an understatement and also we're not sure how he managed to bring back both halves.
 But he's back safely.
 Even better he'd already ordered a replacement for this board before this happened, so no gap in his quiver.
-After this the rest of the group chipped in to say that this 'flax balsa construction' was really light and manoevrable but their's had all broken too!
+After this the rest of the group chipped in to say that this 'flax balsa construction' was really light and manoeuvrable but their's had all broken too!

 And the next disaster was also at Busted.
 We've had record rain at the end of 2023 and it was pretty muddy, more of a bog really, at Busted.
 But, being real men, we persisted until Paddy 'only 2 wheel drive' got stuck.
 And he was sailing or in this case sliding on his own.